 “These results vindicate that we are doing something extraordinary in Australia’s higher education sector that is worth celebrating.
 We are transforming university for our students and giving them a new way to do uni,” he said.

-Introduced in 2018, VU’s block model focuses on students successfully completing one unit at a time before moving to the next, instead of juggling multiple units simultaneously.
+Introduced in 2018, VU’s focuses on students successfully completing one unit at a time before moving to the next, instead of juggling multiple units simultaneously.
 A first for Australian universities, the block model and its allied support programs showed evidence of stunning success.

 Data for 2018 compared to 2017 (pre-block model) showed:

 - Overall pass rates were up 7.9 percentage points to 83.9%

 - Students receiving distinctions jumped 6.8 points to 26.7%, while high distinctions jumped 6.6 points to 22.2%

 - Pass rates for low socio-economic status (SES) students were up 15.3 points to 81.9%, with high distinctions up by 8.6 points to 18.7%

 - Pass rates for Indigenous and Torres Strait Islander students were up 19 points to 79%, while high distinctions were up 11.9 points to 23.3%

 - Pass rates for students from Non English-Speaking Backgrounds (NESB) were up 14.7 points to 82.1%, while high distinctions were up 6.8 points to 15.6%.